 Speed and Performance

-We test Buffered VPN three times a day using our scientific server-based speed test system.
+We test Buffered VPN regularly using our rigorous testing methodology.
 To find average and top (burst) speeds we test the Hong Kong, US, UK, and Australian servers.
 We always test VPNs using the OpenVPN protocol in order to make the tests fair between providers.
 Below you can see how Buffered compares to a number of market-leading VPNs.

 As you can see, Buffered falls closely in range with some of the best VPNs in the world.
 This is excellent and means that Buffered is definitely a quick service that will suit people who want to do a lot of streaming.

 Having said that, there are faster services on the market that do cost less.
 And NordVPN, for example, which performs almost identically in terms of speeds - is both better for privacy and cheaper.

 IP and DNS Leaks